NURSE 101 Introduction to Nursing Credits: 2

 NURSE 467 Management of Critical & Emergent Care Credits: 5

 This course focuses on applying the nursing process to the care of critically ill clients.
-Key concepts are assumption, integration, and prioritization of information to take decisive client-focused action.
+Key concepts are: assimilation, integration, and prioritization of information to take decisive client-focused action.
 Students will manage appropriately the interface between client and technology so that a safe, respectful, and caring environment is established and maintained.
-Nursing knowledge of cardiovascular/ hemodynamic monitoring and acute management of pulmonary, neurological, renal, gastrointestinal, shock and traumatic emergencies is included.
-This five credit hour course consists of three hours of didactic and two hours of clinical (120 hours).
+Nursing knowledge of cardiovascular/hemodynamic monitoring and acute management of pulmonary, neurological, renal, gastrointestinal, shock, and traumatic emergencies is included.

 NURSE 468 Effectiveness in Complex Health Systems Credits: 4